 We don't exercise our bodies, we don't walk and we don't stretch.
 We sit in soft seats and expand.
 We have lost our way.
 We are anxious and over committed and we surely don't sleep anymore.

 The human condition needs a few simple things to thrive.
 Clean food and water.
 Good sleep.
 A little exercise or simple movement.
-A normal cortisol level reflective of a clam existence where stress is “managed” or at least balanced with meditation and exercise.
+A normal cortisol level reflective of a calm existence where stress is “managed” or at least balanced with meditation and exercise.
+Tolerating stress is not the same as effectively managing it and defusing it.
 If we are to claim victory as true “health” care providers then we must find a way to drive healthy lifestyle into our patients.
 We must become the leaders in educating our communities in healthy lifestyle choices.
 We have fabulous tools at our disposal as the internet is bursting with tools that are user friendly.